ekatsadze/FLASH/Running FLASH/RunningFLASH.md

 ---

-## For running FLASH there are three steps:
+# For running FLASH simulations there are three steps:
 ### 1. Setup
 #### Directory: FLASH4.8